sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 ### Creating decision tables

 A decision table is a table containing the conditions and the actions performed by the system based on these conditions.
-In this section, we'll discuss how to build them in first place.
+In this section, we discuss how to build them.

-For now the table contains all the combinations of conditions explicitly.
-Later we will look at ways to bring the amount of combinations present in the table down a bit.

-In general a decision table looks like the following:
+In general, a decision table looks like the following:

 <table>
   <tr><th></th><th></th><th colspan="4">Variants</th></tr>
   <tr><td rowspan="2"><br><i>Conditions</i></td>